invitecomm/CodeIgniter/readme.rst

 BIND
 ----
-Without getting too deep into how multple servers are handled.
-Much of the functionalty is uses wildcards in BIND.
-Much of the details are omitted.
-Let me know if you need more indormation.
+Without getting too deep into HOW multple servers are handled.
+Much of the functionality uses wildcards in BIND.
+Many details are omitted.
+Let me know if you need more information.

     $ORIGIN example.com.
         www.example.com.
 IN CNAME    production.example.com.